Lily Evans had never really occurred to Sirius as a person before seventh year.

 Sirius couldn't let that go.
 "You just said I was awful at being sneaky a few—"

-"I am constantly surprised by how much I like you,” she said, tipping her head.
+"I am constantly surprised by how much I like you,” she said, “in spite of all challenges.”

 "You're going to live with me," James said.

-"Yeah," James said.
+"Yeah," James nodded.
 "Maybe not right away, because you'll move in with one of your mates and I'll move in with Sirius, but you're still coming with me when we leave."

 There it was, that confidence in the future, in his plans and friendships.
 Sirius just shook his head.
 He knew he could deal with whatever happened next, but James knew he'd excel.
 He was lucky that he'd become obsessed with a girl who wasn't afraid of anything.